 “Seizing the Mantle of Change: Modeling Candidate Quality as Effectiveness Instead of Valence.”
 2011.
 Journal of Theoretical Politics 23(1): 52-68.
 PDF

 “Methods for Distance-Based Judgment Aggregation,” with Daniel Osherson.
 2009.
 Social Choice and Welfare 32(4): 575-601.
 PDF

 “Social Choice Theory Without Pareto: The Pivotal Voter Approach.”
 2009.
 Mathematical Social Sciences 58(2): 251-5.
 PDF

 “Judgment Aggregation and Subjective Decision-Making.”
 2008.
 Economics and Philosophy 24(2): 205-31.
 PDF

 Papers in Physical Sciences

 “Democracy by Example?
 Why Democracy Spreads When the World's Democracies Prosper.”
-Under review.
+Revise and resubmit, Foreign Policy Analysis.
 PDF

 “The Uses and Abuses of Matching.”
 Under review.
 PDF

 “The Origins of Electoral Authoritarianism and Democracy.”
 Link